jonathansada/ubuntu_bright_control/README.md

 What is it does?
 ====================

-It uses the default system brightness config files for set the bright level and store the current value.
+It uses the default system brightness config files to set the brightness level and store the current value.
-You can configure keyboard shortcuts for execute the tasks.
+Keyboard shortcuts can be configured to execute the tasks.
-Also it saves the last value of your screen brightness and sets it up when your laptop is restarted.
+It also saves the last value of your screen brightness and sets it up when your laptop is restarted.

  - bright_up.sh	-> Increments the brigtness level
  - bright_down.sh -> Decrements the brigtness level
  - bright_last.conf -> Saves the last brightness value
- - bright_start.sh -> Sets the needed permissions to the files and set the brightness to the value stored in bright_last.conf
+ - bright_start.sh -> Sets the required permissions to the files and sets the brightness to the value stored in bright_last.conf

 How to use